andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 <div class="summary-box">
 <strong>📌 Overview</strong>
 <p>Average execution time for high calls/min insert queries dropped significantly after switching primary key columns to uuidv7() values.</p>
-<p>Primary key columns were switched one by one on Postgres 18.4, keeping their uuid data type, but changing their format from either v1 or v4, to v7.</p>
+<p>These databases were running Postgres 18.4 and kept their uuid primary key data type, but changed the generation function for new inserts from either v1 or v4, to v7.</p>
+<p>The benefits weren't apparent across the board, but in a handful of tables there were very clear and immediate visibile reductions in average times.</p>
 </div>

 We recently upgraded all databases to Postgres 18.4 and with that we gained the `uuidv7()` function that can generate v7 UUID values.